djt5019/idonethis/README.rst

 Development
 -----------

+Python 2.7, 3.2, 3.3, 3.4, and Pypy 2.1 are all supported and integrated
+against.
+To run `detox`_ locally you'll need all the interpreters... or you can do what I do and throw it over the fence to TravisCI and hope my config file hasn't broken again.

 1. Create a new virtual environment
-2. Install development requirements from *dev-requirements.txt*
+2. Install development requirements from *requirements.txt*
 3. Run tests  ``nosetests``
 4. `detox`_ is installed and will run the test suite across all supported python platforms
 5. `python setup.py build_sphinx` will generate documentation into *build/sphinx/html*